 4) Create a relationship BEFORE you need them

 I can’t stress this one enough.

-Waiting until you’re no longer working to connect with a recruiter is a mistake.
+Waiting until you’re unemployed to connect with a recruiter is a mistake.
 Recruiters prefer to work with candidates who are employed or very recently unemployed.
 You can’t build relationships with every recruiter that calls you, but pick a few and make sure you stay on their radar.

-Treat them well before you need them and they will treat you like gold when you need them.
+Treat recruiters well before you need them and they will treat you like gold when you need them.

 Like every profession, there are great recruiters and not so great ones.
 The key is to create a relationship with one that is best for your needs.
 Working with recruiters is a great way to get access to the hidden job market, but it’s important to diversify your job hunting strategies and take charge of your own job search.